 More importantly, a number of video ad creator solutions, powered by artificial intelligence tech, also allow producing a specific type of video ads, from a short campaign teaser to a detailed product promo or a comprehensive tutorial, using existing media creatives (images, audio and video files).

-Again, this still means a brand’s marketing team needs to have all of these ready by the time of video production, but the overall process of preparing and launching digital video ad campaigns will definitely run smoother.
+Again, this still means a brand’s marketing team needs to have all of these ready by the time of video production, but the overall process of preparing and launching digital video ad campaigns, as well as the behavioral segmentation of the target audience, will definitely run smoother.

 AI-powered Video Ad Setup Automation